 This post contains affiliate links.
 If you purchase through one of my links, I may make a small commission.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my full disclosure policy here.

-This easy bread pudding recipe has to be part of your holiday celebration.
+This easy bread pudding recipe has to be part of your holiday celebration, brunch plans, or just a regular Tuesday.
 Because oh my gosh it's so freakin' easy.

 - Pretzel bread: I like to use pretzel buns, either the round ones or the sort of hot dog sized ones because you get more of the super pretzel crust flavor.
 But you can use a whole pretzel loaf, too.